yanjan1/yanjan1/README.md

 - 👋 Hi, I’m @yanjan1 (Yanjanendra Kafaltiya)
-- 👀 I’m interested in Full stack web development - Java, JavaScript, Python, C, Dart, and PHP are my tools
+- 👀 I’m interested in Full stack web development
 - 🌱 I’m currently persuing MCA from Amrapali University
 - 📫 You can reach me at
     - mail : yanjankaf at gmail